RXT067/KGGO/games-moba/leagueoflegends/README.md

 Last tested: https://youtu.be/aM6Tn45vTSo

+## Abstract
+Install League Of Legends on Gentoo that works on platinum.

 ## Expected
 - Install Wine with patches from Andrew Wesie AND/OR Wine Staging for league of legends only.
 - Install dependencies from `winetricks` - `corefonts adobeair vcrun2008 vcrun2017 winxp glsl=disabled`